robingronlund/helodex/README.md

-Sure, here is a draft for the README.md of the `robingronlund/helodex` repository:

----

 # Helodex

 Helodex is a Pokémon web app built to provide information about various Pokémon.
 It is developed using TypeScript, JavaScript, HTML, and CSS.